ambulatorium/ambulatory/readme.md

 ## Road map

-Reliqui is still under heavy development, I decided to ship it in this early stage so you can help me make it better.
+Reliqui ambulatory is still under heavy development, I decided to ship it in this early stage so you can help me make it better.

 Here's the plan for what's coming:

+- [ ] Improve the flow of doctor's schedule (@davidhsianturi)
 - [ ] Design a better logo
 - [ ] Optimize CSS
 - [ ] Add text search inside listings